Keep your cool.

 Job had lost his children and his possessions in one day.
 His close friends blamed him for his calamities.
 They questioned his righteousness to God, and deduced that he was being punished for his sins.
 Job rebuked his friends for not giving him solace when he needed them.
 He told them that if the shoe were on the on the other foot, he would have strengthened them with comforting words.

 Gentleness is a fruit of The Holy Spirit; it is the Character of Christ.
-Those who are born-again of the Spirit of Christ, need to cultivate gentleness.
+Those who are born-again of the Spirit of Christ, need to cultivate gentleness, myself included.
 It is very difficult to show mercy and kindness to our adversaries.
 We have to be intentional about meeting their needs, as we thrust aside resentment.
 Comfort those who are already suffering, regardless of how they got there.
 We are stewards of God’s Grace and we should not be found wanting in giving what we have received.
 Forgive by covering sin.
 No one is sinless in The Presence of The Holy One.
 Speak as if God were speaking through you, and in everything you do to others do it for the glory of The Lord.
 Keep your opinion and criticism to yourself, if it doesn’t build or strengthen the hurting.
-We are all a working progress.
-We need to be gentle, according to our willingness to ensure peace.
+We are all a work in progress.
+We need to be gentle and pursue peace willingly.